Discover Yala National Park in Sri Lanka: What You Need to Know

 How to get to Yala National Park

 I’ve been to Yala several times, and have spotted elephants, deer, monkeys, crocodiles, peacocks and more, but a grand total of zero leopards; that being said, I still recommend going on a wildlife safari in Sri Lanka.
-The best way to get to Yala is by car: I have previously booked a half day afternoon safari through Ajith Safari Tours and they organized hotel pick-up and drop-off at a reasonable price (US$70 for a 3 hour transfer each way) and had newer and cleaner jeeps than a lot of the other safari companies we bumped into in the park.
+The best way to get to Yala is by car: I have previously booked a half day afternoon safari through Ajith Safari Tours and they organized hotel pick-up and drop-off at a reasonable price and had newer and cleaner jeeps than a lot of the other safari companies we bumped into in the park.
 You can also book a safari via your hotel at comparable prices.

 You can either do a day trip to Yala or stay overnight.
 If you plan to do a day trip to Yala, your best bet is to stay in the Southern Province.
 The southern coast of Sri Lanka has beautiful stretches of beach and you have tons of options for places to stay.
 Shangri-La’s Hambantota Resort & Spa and Anantara Tangalle are excellent five star properties with amazing restaurants and service.
-If you’re looking for something more low key, check out Talalla Retreat, the perfect place for surf and yoga, or Zephyr Talalla, a beautiful boutique 4-bedroom beachfront villa serving up the best food & cocktails.
+If you’re looking for something more low key, check out Talalla Retreat, the perfect barefoot place for surf and yoga, or Villa Talay (ex-Zephyr Talalla), a beautiful boutique 5-bedroom beachfront villa.

 Southern Sri Lanka is one of the most beautiful places in the country.
 Click here for more ideas for what to do in Sri Lanka’s deep south!